-- Lighting other than street lighting in a designated public road may also require Resource Consent and Building Consent. - Street lighting shall be designed in accordance with this standard and all applicable New Zealand Standards including but not restricted to the current AS/NZS 1158 series of standards. - A lighting plan is required as part of the engineering plan approval. - The developer's representative is required to certify that all luminaires have been installed in accordance with the approved plans and specifications. - The developer's representative shall ensure that a post-completion street lighting audit is undertaken in accordance with Section 12 of AS/NZS1158.1.3:1997.
-Two copies of the audit report shall be submitted to Council - one for the development file and one for the appropriate asset manager.
+- Street lighting shall be designed in accordance with this standard and all applicable New Zealand Standards including but not restricted to the current AS/NZS 1158 series of standards. - A street lighting plan is required as part of the engineering plan approval. - The developer's representative is required to certify that all streetlights have been installed in accordance with the approved plans and specifications. - The developer's representative shall ensure that a streetlighting audit is undertaken in accordance with Section 12 of AS/NZS1158.1.3:1997.
+Two copies of the audit report must be submitted to Council - one for the development file and one for the appropriate asset manager. - Only Luminaires and lighting columns from MANARC approved suppliers shall be used.